Next.js Session Management

 Auth0 provides enterprise-grade flexibility

-Auth0 offers robust session management with extensive customization options, making it popular for enterprise applications.
-The SDK handles session encryption, token refresh, and CSRF protection automatically (Auth0 Documentation).
+Auth0 offers robust session management with extensive customization, popular for enterprise applications.
+Its Next.js SDK (v4) handles session encryption, token refresh, and CSRF protection automatically (Auth0 Documentation).
+Create a client, then mount its auth routes through middleware:

 import { redirect } from 'next/navigation'